brynnylee/Emergency-Response-Resource-Optimization-for-RFD/README.md

 # Emergency Response & Resource Optimization for City of Rochester Fire Department

-**Note**: The dataset and code files used in this repository cannot be shared publicly as they are confidential government assets.
+❗️**Notice**: The dataset and code files associated with this project are classified as confidential government assets and cannot be publicly disclosed.

 ## *Enhancing Efficiency and Strategic Resource Allocation Through Data Science*